Jeiwan/uniswapv3-book/src/milestone_3/user-interface.md

 ## Slippage Tolerance in Swapping

-Even though we're the only user of the application and thus will never have problems with slippage during development, let's add an input to control slippage tolerance during swaps.
+Even though we're the only users of the application and thus will never have problems with slippage during development, let's add an input to control slippage tolerance during swaps.

 ![Main screen of the web app](images/slippage_tolerance.png)

 When swapping, slippage protection is implemented via limiting price–a price we don't to go above or below during a swap.
 This means that we need to know this price before sending a swap transaction.
-However, we don't need to calculate it on the front end because Quoter contract does this for us:
+However, we don't need to calculate it on the front end because the Quoter contract does this for us:

 ```solidity
 function quote(QuoteParams memory params)